 Similarly, the reader must get access to the tool right away.
 So use an email service that lets you do just that.
 Most have free plans that work until you reach a large enough base.

 For freemium products, offering a promotional price works wonders and adds to the sense of urgency.

 Everyone knows someone else who can use a good business tool.
 Offer email and/ or social share options on the email as well the actual product too.

 III.
 Measuring the Business benefit

-If you’ve taken into account all the above pointers, great!
+If you’ve taken into account all the above pointers to create a strong lead magnet, great!
 Now, it’s time to measure.

 Some of the quick metrics to track on your email service is open and click rates.
 Most will also tell you which link your subscriber clicked on (though is usually a premium service).
 So if you included an upsell offer in your email, you will know if it’s getting interest.
 Make sure your future sells are designed such that they are actually moving your customer on the purchase cycle.